Q. What payment methods are there?

 Q. How much do I need to pay upfront/deposit?

-A. A deposit of £100 is required for packages booked on this site (£150 for Premium Packages booked on our sister site).
-For international weddings and events, additional payment may be required in advance for flights/accommodation.
+A. A deposit of £100 is required for packages under £1000 and £150 for those over £1000.
+For international weddings and events and packages spanning multiple days, additional payment may be required in advance.

 Q. When is the remaining balance due?

-A. 21-days before your wedding although you can pay it off any time before then
+A. 28-days before your wedding although you can pay it off any time before then

 A. You can pay as frequently or infrequently as you like.
 Just as long as the full balance is paid in full by 21-days before the wedding, you’re fine